muzammilkm/jq-router/README.md

 ```

 ## Introduction
-A tiny jQuery plugin for building single page application (SPA) with the possiblily of nested views.
+A tiny jQuery plugin for building single page application (SPA) with the possibility of nested views.

 Basic Example
 ```javascript